Something is wrong with Independence Day.

 Freedom’s not an excuse for us to do whatever we want.
 Freedom is a gift from God that we can use to serve the interests of others (Galatians 5:1, 1 Peter 2:16).
 Freedom is never promised as our pinnacle of achievement; it’s a means to the end goal of being connected to God and helping more people connect to Him, too.

-Patriotism is a system that impresses the will and values of a governing body upon the people under its influence.
+Patriotism can be a moderate, reasonable enjoyment of one’s homeland, but it’s often manipulated into a system that impresses the will and values of a governing body upon the people under its influence.
 God made us to be free from the rule of sin and oppression so that we can be more obedient to Him, not to serve a system concerned with self-preservation and power structures.
 If we subjugate the way of Jesus to the orders and values of a government, we grossly distort the message and intent of God.

 Nationalistic pride isn’t a reason for Christians to celebrate; it’s a sin to repent of.